search icon

 A business bank account is an important tool for any business; it allows an entity’s owners to separate their personal and business funds completely.
 There are a wide variety of account types available: business checking accounts, business savings accounts, merchant accounts, business credit accounts, and more.
 These options aren’t one-size-fits-all, but it’s generally recommended for a business to have at least a business checking account.

-To apply for a business bank account for your limited liability company, you’ll probably need to have an employer identification number (EIN).
+To apply for a business bank account for a limited liability company, a business owner probably needs to have an employer identification number (EIN).
 This code acts like a Social Security number for a business, and most banks require one to open an account.
 It’s free to obtain one from the IRS.
-Your bank might also ask to see your business license report or your operating agreement, but that varies from one bank to another.
+The bank might also ask to see the company’s business license or its operating agreement, but that varies from one bank to another.

 Reasons to Have a Separate LLC Bank Account